 Water Sinks Cave - Water Sinks Cave is generally suitable for almost anyone.
 It will remain in an open state.
-All access will require permits which are issued online or onsite.
-The boardwalk section will be available to surface permit holders.
+All access will require filing of waivers of claims, no additional permit is required.
+Group size is limited to 15 persons.
 Any cave modification or collection will require special permission from the Water Sink management team.
+Each visitor's name must be entered into the onsite register, either by the trip leader or by each individual.